-After exfoliating it’s important that you moisturise.
-Exfoliation can leave the skin dry and sore (depending on how sensitive your skin is), so it is important to rehydrate.
+After exfoliating it’s important that you moisturize.
+Exfoliation can leave the skin dry and sore (depending on how sensitive your skin is), so it is important to re-hydrate.

 The addition of a daily moisturiser to your routine can have a dramatic impact on your skin’s health.